Shafiq-Kyazze/Image-Classification-using-Neural-Networks/README.md

 An example of the  images in the dataset

 # Why the fashion mnist dataset?
-1.Its readily available from Keras
+1.Its readily available from Keras.\
-2. Mnist is overused in many machine learning projects and classes.
+2. Mnist is overused in many machine learning projects and classes.\
-3. Simple to understand.
+3. Simple to understand.\

 # Code and Resources used
 ***
-*Python Version: 3.7
+*Python Version: 3.7\
-*Packages: Numpy,Keras,Matplotlib
+*Packages: Numpy,Keras,Matplotlib\
-*Jupyter Notebook
+*Jupyter Notebook\
 ***Fashion mnist** : https://github.com/zalandoresearch/fashion-mnist

 # Findings
-*Used dropout method to reduce overfitting by the model *Improved knowledge about Convolutional Nueral Networks and deep leanring in general
+*Used dropout method to reduce overfitting by the model.\
+*Improved knowledge about Convolutional Nueral Networks and deep leanring in general.\
-* Managed to obtain an accuracy close to 90%
+* Managed to obtain an accuracy close to 90%.\

 ![Accuracy graph](https://user-images.githubusercontent.com/58377262/91074220-244dfc80-e634-11ea-8d50-7accf6aa4c6a.png)\
 The image above shows the accuracy of the training and validation datasets.